open-telemetry/opentelemetry-cpp/README.md

 ## Getting Started

-You can find a getting started guide on [opentelemetry-cpp.readthedocs.io](https://opentelemetry-cpp.readthedocs.io/en/latest/)
+As an application owner, or the library author, you can find a getting started guide on [opentelemetry-cpp.readthedocs.io](https://opentelemetry-cpp.readthedocs.io/en/latest/)

 The `examples/simple` directory contains a minimal program demonstrating how to instrument a small library using a simple `processor` and console `exporter`,